 Mundulea Reserve: Our full report

-Set in some 120km² of pristine bushland within the Otavi Mountains, Mundulea Nature Reserve is the result of 12 years work by Bruno and Kate Nebe, who established the reserve in 2001.Since then, the four former cattle ranches that comprise Mundulea have been gradually restored and the reserve is now home to thriving and diverse populations of game, including black rhino.
-Guests – limited to a maximum of eight – normally spend four days exploring the reserve on foot with expert guides, returning each evening to a comfortable tented camp.
+The 120km² Mundulea Nature Reserve was established by Bruno and Kate Nebe in 2001.Since then, the four former cattle ranches that make up the reserve have been gradually restored and re-wilded, a process that is still ongoing.
+The reserve is now home to thriving and diverse populations of game, including several threatened and endemic species.
+Guests – limited to a maximum of eight – normally spend four days exploring the reserve on foot (game drives are not offered here) with expert guides, returning each evening to a comfortable bush camp.

-With just four spacious walk-in tents, Mundulea feels intimate and personal.
-Large mesh windows provide light and air into your tent – or it can be zipped up if preferred.
+A stroll away from here are just four spacious walk-in tents, making Mundulea feel intimate and personal.
+Large mesh windows provide light and air into your tent – or can be zipped up if preferred.
 Twin beds are topped with goosedown duvets – light ones for the summer months, and thicker for wintertime, with hot-water bottles for good measure.
 Bottled water, insect spray and torches are provided, as well as solar-powered bedside lamps.

-Our viewMundulea is perfectly positioned for travellers either driving from or heading to eastern Etosha.
+Mundulea is perfectly positioned for travellers either driving from or heading to eastern Etosha.
 Relaxed and friendly, it's a place to explore and to discover by day, returning in the evening for in-depth discussions and storytelling around the campfire.
 It is best suited to those who are really into walking, and have a genuine interest in their environment.
 By all means come to find wildlife, but it's not a place to get up close and personal with animals; instead come for real insights into Namibian wildlife and to enjoy what we know is some of the continent's best guiding.

-Ideal length of stay: Three nights/four days
+- Ideal length of stay

 Food & drink